Using Shadow Creatively in Headshots

 Embrace Shadow in Your Headshots

 Josh sits on a stool in a white t-shirt and silver necklace, hands together, looking at the camera.
-The mid-length portrait shows a shadow cast behind him on a dark blue backdrop.
+He pondered on the thought, can headshots have shadow.

 Address | Location